qftgtr/redux-config/README.md

 ## Usage

 I'm working on a detailed documentation, but the following 3-step should be a rough demonstration of how `redux-config` works.
 I also wish to write a 5-min setup guide for those who learn Redux for the first time.
-I feel this would be helpful because when I first encountered Redux it took me almost a full day to read through its [documentation](http://redux.js.org/docs/basics/) to just write a helloworld.
+It should be helpful since when I first encountered Redux, it took me almost a full day to read through its [documentation](http://redux.js.org/docs/basics/) to just write a helloworld.

 ### 1. Configure redux actions and reducers in a config file (e.g. `redux/config.js`)